 Farrah Storr recently left a successful career as a magazine editor to develop the UK’s leading writers at global newsletter platform, Substack.
 As the award-winning Editor of Elle UK, Cosmopolitan and the launch Editor of Women’s Health — the most successful women’s magazine launch of the millennium — she has spent two decades honing her craft and has written extensively for a range of magazines and broadsheets.
 In 2017, Farrah was cited as one of the most powerful UK BAME leaders by The Guardian and Operation Black Vote and in 2018 won both the PPA and BSME Editor of the Year.
 She is part of the Social Mobility Commission.

-Jim White has been involved in journalism rather longer than he would wish to be publicly known.
-A founder member of the Independent in 1986, he then moved to the Guardian and latterly the Daily Telegraph, where he still writes about sport, and The Mail on Sunday, to which he contributes celebrity interviews.
-As a broadcaster, he presented Radio 4’s Film Show for four years and these days guests regularly on Saturday Review and Five Live’s Fighting Talk.
+Jim White was a founding member of the Independent in 1986, he then moved to the Guardian and latterly the Daily Telegraph, and The Mail on Sunday where he contributes celebrity interviews.
+As a broadcaster, he presented Radio 4’s Film Show and currently guests on Saturday Review and Five Live’s Fighting Talk.
 He also presented a sports discussion show for Scottish Television and STV’s Champions League coverage.
-Currently he presents the It’s Friday arts podcast for Mail+, the Daily Mai’s new subscription service.
+Currently he presents the It’s Friday arts podcast for Mail+.
 He has written more than a dozen books, including the best selling memoir about his time coaching his son’s football team “You’ll Win Nothing With Kids”.
 He runs the mentoring scheme at the Football Writers Association, of which he is a board member.
 He lives in Oxford.